CAMeL-Lab/barec-shared-task-2025/README.md

 - For sentence-level tasks (`--task Sent`):
   - `Sentence ID`: The unique identifier for each sentence.
-  - `Prediction`: Your predicted readability level for each sentence (integer between 1 and 19).
+  - `Prediction`: Your predicted readability level for each sentence (integer from 1 to 19).

 - For document-level tasks (`--task Doc`):
   - `Document ID`: The unique identifier for each document.
-  - `Prediction`: Your predicted readability level for each document (integer between 1 and 19).
+  - `Prediction`: Your predicted readability level for each document (integer from 1 to 19).

 **Example (Sentence-level):**